abhinav9876/mean_stack/README.md

 # initial development of project
-# requirement of MEAN stack should install
+# requirement of MEAN stack should be install

 To run the server: